Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Preliminaries

-{\bf Mean-field Langevin dynamics (MFLD) via the McKean-Vlasov equation.} In an interacting $m$-particle system, the potential energy contains a nonlinear interaction term in addition to $\int_{\Theta} f d \rho$.
+{\bf Mean-field Langevin dynamics (MFLD) via the McKean-Vlasov equation.} In an interacting $m$-particle system, the potential energy contains a nonlinear interaction term in addition to $\int_{\Theta} f d \rho$ in (\ref{eqn:KL_div}).
 More generally, in the mean-field limit as $m \to \infty$, the nonlinear Langevin dynamics can be described as

 where $R : \mathcal{P}_2({\Theta}) \to \mathbb{R}$ is a cost functional such as the $L^2$-regularized training risk of mean-field neural networks in (\ref{twonn}) and $\tau > 0$ is a temperature parameter.
-For a convex loss $l$, the risk $R$ has the linear convexity in (\ref{twonn}).
-Process evolving according to (\ref{Eqn_nonlinearlangevin}) solves the following McKean-Vlasov equation~\cite{pmlr-v178-yao22a},
+For a convex loss $l$, the risk $R$ in (\ref{twonn}) has linear convexity.
+Process evolving according to (\ref{Eqn_nonlinearlangevin}) solves the following McKean-Vlasov equation~\citep{pmlr-v178-yao22a},

 which is the Wasserstein gradient flow of the entropy-regularized total objective,